fleetdm/fleet/handbook/engineering/tuf.md

 8. Using one of the new root keys, run `tuf sign root.json` to sign the root metadata removing the old root keys.

-9. Using one of the nw root keys, run `tuf commit` to commit the staged root metadata.
+9. Using one of the new root keys, run `tuf commit` to commit the staged root metadata.

 10. Confirm the file in `repository/root.json` contains the new root key ids, and removes the old root key ids.

 11. Copy the `repository` directory to the local drive of an online device and push to the remote TUF repo.

+12. Confirm that agent updates are continuing with the new `root.json`.
+Once confirmed, it is safe to delete the old root keys and backup the new keys.